Every Place in Kansas

 1866-1888

-Located in southeastern Johnson County, Aubry was once a bloody battleground during the border troubles of the Civil War.
+Located in southeastern Johnson County, Aubry was once a bloody battleground during the Civil War’s border troubles.

 Auburn Shawnee Current Town

-Augusta Butler Current Town 1868-Present Incorporated in 1871 and located on table land near the confluence of Walnut and Whitewater Rivers.
-On the St. Louis and San Francisco Railroad.
+Augusta Butler Current Town 1868-Present It was incorporated in 1871 and is located on table land near the confluence of the Walnut and Whitewater Rivers on the St. Louis and San Francisco Railroad.

 Augustine Springs Wichita Lost Town